boylesoftware/x2node-records/README.md

 }
 ```

-When a custom factory function is required for a polymorphic object, the `factory` property is specified on each individual subtype definition.
+When a custom factory function is required for a polymorphic object, the `factory` attribute is specified on each individual subtype definition.

 ### References